saarikaa423/HeartLens-Analytics/README.md

-# Welcome to Health Track
+# Welcome to HeartLens Analytics
 **Note**: To execute web app, you can execute Run_command.py or write in terminal "streamlit run Home.py"